mattcrouse/App-Store/README.md

 a.
 Welcome message: Label

 b.
 Select by category: Button – will take user to different categories.
-Figure 1, #2

 c.
-Select by rating: Button – will take user to select different ratings from 1-5 Figure 2
+Select by rating: Button – will take user to select different ratings from 1-5

 d.
 Exit Application: Button – exit the program

-2. Choose Category: If user presses start by category then the program will display another frame with different categories of apps (Figure -1 #2).
+2. Choose Category: If user presses start by category then the program will display another frame with different categories of apps.
 This window has one button widget for each category of apps.
-For example: in figure -1 #2 user selects Games and then the program will display all the game apps.
 Go Back: Button – will take to step 1 again.
 Selecting the category will take user to all the apps currently in the apps store.
-For example: Figure- 1
-#3 shows all the games available with ratings >=4.0 and <5.0.
-This window contains the
+This window contains the following widgets:
-following widgets:

 a.
 Name of the apps: check button – user selects which apps they want to buy